Resource: NDC Quick-Start Guide (finance module)

 When we speak to Emelia Holdaway, who leads the international climate change policy team at Ricardo Energy and Environment, she has just returned from a trip to West Bank, supporting the Palestinian government in the first phase of financing its draft NDC.
 If it’s true that the best learnings come from the most challenging circumstances, then there is probably no better place to start than the newest Party to the UNFCCC, which the State of Palestine joined in March 2016.

 “As with many countries,” Holdaway says, “the first step in Palestine is capacity building.”
 And the very first step towards that is getting the right people in the same room.
 The State of Palestine has set up its National Committee on Climate Change, which brings together all the relevant ministries, as well as academia, NGOs and the private sector.
-Holdaway was asked to work with five of the ministries that are key to NDC implementation – agriculture, energy, environment, transport and water.
+Holdaway was asked to work with five of the ministries that are key to NDC implementation and climate investment – agriculture, energy, environment, transport and water.

 Hands on capacity building

 “This is ‘on the job’ capacity building,” Holdaway says, “working with the ministries on their first applications to the GCF.
 For each of these ministries, it’s one of the first times they have developed a climate finance proposal, for any donor.
 What we are doing in this process is starting to convert the NDC into a project pipeline, with different ministries picking out projects from the NDC and scoping those into concrete funding proposals.”